 It has been my goal for more than 40 years in the art of Chasing and Repousse to constantly refine my understanding of the infinite light reflecting effects texture and surface planes have on a precious metal’s surface.
 It is only natural for any artist’s body of work, in forty years’ time, to express an affinity toward certain design forms and motifs.
 However, even when a piece is created from the inspiration from past work, each new piece on my bench is unique, representing not just applied knowledge and experience but also an opportunity to discover and explore new subtle surface finishes via my constant attempts at flawless execution.

 Chasing’s advantage allows one to get deeper into the reflective qualities of metal while opening an amazingly broad scope for design exploration, more so than any other direct-to-metal technique I am aware of.
 The single greatest disadvantage to chasing is time.
 The amount of time needed to achieve a good piece is extensive; each piece also represents substantial commitments of energy and creativity.

-If you do understand that rarity and excellence are predictors of value, the price I need to apply to my work becomes understandable, for, not only areall of my pieces the only ones in the world, but the time required for each individual effort means the overall number of pieces I will get the chance to complete in my lifetime is limited.
+If you do understand that rarity and excellence are predictors of value, the price I need to apply to my work becomes understandable, for, not only are all of my pieces the only ones in the world, but the time required for each individual effort means the overall number of pieces I will get the chance to complete in my lifetime is limited.
 It is with the greatest pleasure that I offer my work to you.
 I hope you will contact me to discuss designing a piece of art for you that is the-only-one-in-the-world.
-Custom orders require at least a two month lead time.
+I welcome you to contact me about work currently available.
+While I do not custom design work I will always consider informing customers of my latest piece and I can be influenced towards making one form of jewelry or object over another through serious inquiry.
 Individual classes can also be discussed.

 What I Do At My Bench